tbuehlmann/hots_api/README.md

 replays = HotsApi.replays.where(start_date: '2017-09-01 00:00', end_date: '2017-09-01 23:59').where(game_type: 'HeroLeague').to_a
 ```

-Note: Filtering by player and hero is disabled on the server right now, so you cannot use it.
+Note: Filtering by player, hero and map is disabled on the server right now, so you cannot use it.

 #### Include Players